 - Pull the build platform out of the Form 3 and place it into the Form Wash, without removing the lithophanes from the build.
 Form Wash will agitate the IPA to clean even the most inaccessible areas.

-- Once the parts are completely dry, gently remove the lithophanes from the build platform and put them into the Form Cure.
+- Once the parts are completely dry, gently remove the 3D printed lithophanes from the build platform and put them into the Form Cure.
 Lithophanes require less time to cure due to their thinness, so select 5 minutes at 40 °C on the device.

 We’d like to thank Italian Formlabs partner Manufat for their guidance throughout the process.Learn More About the Form 3